hamzaalumich/DSB-SC-SIGNAL-RECOVERY-MATLAB/README.md

 where:

 - $s(t)$ is the transmitted DSB-SC signal
-- $n(t)$ is the normalized noise signal
+- $n(t)$ is the normalized recorded noise
 - $\alpha$ controls the noise amplitude
-- $x(t)$ is the corrupted received signal
+- $x(t)$ is the received noisy signal

----

-## Experimental Configurations

-### Experiment 1 — Recorded Audio Noise

-The first experiment uses a recorded audio signal as the noise source.

 The message and noise recordings are:

 - Converted to mono
-- Resampled when necessary
+- Resampled when required
 - Trimmed to equal lengths
 - DC-corrected
 - Independently normalized

-The normalized noise is then added to the DSB-SC signal using a configurable amplitude factor.

 This experiment represents a nonuniform noise source whose energy is concentrated in particular frequency regions.

-### Experiment 2 — AWGN and Narrowband Interference
+### AWGN and Narrowband-Interference Channel

-The second experiment replaces the recorded-noise channel with:
+The second experiment uses:

 - Additive White Gaussian Noise
-- Narrowband sinusoidal interferers
+- Narrowband sinusoidal interference

-AWGN introduces a broadband spectral floor across the frequency range, while the narrowband interferers appear as concentrated spectral peaks.
+AWGN introduces a broadband spectral floor across the frequency range, while narrowband interferers appear as concentrated peaks in the spectrum.

-This creates a more difficult recovery problem because some of the unwanted energy overlaps the useful sidebands.
+This produces a more difficult signal-recovery problem because part of the unwanted energy overlaps the desired DSB-SC sidebands.

 ---

 ## Audio Preprocessing

-Before modulation, the message audio is processed using the following sequence:
+Before modulation, the input audio is processed using the following sequence:

 1. Load the selected audio file
 2. Convert stereo audio to mono
-3. Limit the signal duration to approximately three seconds
+3. Limit the processed duration to approximately three seconds
 4. Remove the DC component
 5. Normalize the signal amplitude
-6. Generate the time vector
+6. Generate the corresponding time vector
 7. Compute the centered FFT
 8. Estimate the effective baseband bandwidth

-The preprocessing stage ensures consistent amplitude scaling and prepares the signal for modulation, filtering, and performance comparison.
+The preprocessing stage ensures consistent amplitude scaling and prepares the signal for modulation, filtering, and quantitative comparison.

 ---